biz-kyle/biz-kyle.github.io/_posts/2016-04-11-hearthstone-always-random.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/vpKd6eLIFRs" frameborder="0" allowfullscreen></iframe>

-This attitude of taking offense at bad luck is unfortunately common in the Hearthstone community. **Bad luck is no one's fault.**
+Kripp seems to take his luck in stride, but many don't.
+There's an unfortunately common attitude in the Hearthstone community of taking offense to bad luck. **Bad luck is no one's fault.**

 Any game that begins with shuffling a deck of cards will always be random.
 Chance is an inherent part part of the game.

 You're also not entitled to good luck.
 When you use {% include card src="imp-losion.png" name="Imp-losion" end="true" %}, only one outcome deals four damage.
 The other two are equally valid and probable.
+Not every game can be a highlight-worthy stream of luck.

-You even see that in Kripp's video when he wins the RNG lottery and reincarnates {% include card src="kelthuzad.png" name="Kel'Thuzad" %} (10:57).
+Like Kripp said, you win some and lose some in a game with so much randomness.
+Accepting that is necessary for enjoying Hearthstone.
+See Kripp after reincarnating {% include card src="kelthuzad.png" name="Kel'Thuzad" %} (10:57).

 > "At the end of the night, i still had a pretty good time in Hearthstone and it's quite a blast."